wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Category tree

-Using a category tree for site navigation is not recommended.
+Using a category tree in the sidebar for site navigation **is not recommended**.
 We just provide a link to the `Special:CategoryTree` via [Mediawiki:Sidebar](/Mediawiki/Sidebar.mediawiki).
 In the `Category` namespace the link is changing to `View as a tree` and takes visitors to a category tree built from the current category.

 ## Other features